I-485 Application Summary

 Photocopies of complete passport, all immigration related documents showing maintenance of U.S. status

 Biometric services if applicants are between the ages of 14 and 78

 USCIS notifies applicants of where they must obtain their biometric services after Form I-485 has been submitted; biometrics services include fingerprinting, the applicant’s photograph and signature

 Those between 14 and 78 years of age must submit a completed form G-325A

 Evidence of eligibility

 A copy of form I-797C that the EB-5 applicant received upon the approval of the I-526 petition

 Filing the I-485

 The I-485 application is often filed by immigration attorneys on behalf of EB-5 program applicants.
-I-485 applications can be filed as soon as the I-526 petition is accepted.
 The filing fee for the I-485 application is $1,140 plus an $85 fee for the biometrics requirement.
 The biometrics fee is waived if the applicant is 78 years of age or older.
 The application is submitted by mail to the USCIS lockbox facility in Texas or Arizona, depending on where the EB-5 applicant currently resides.